How to Build and Use Marketing Automation Workflows (with Examples)

 Basic workflow with ordered steps

-Marketing automation workflows help you automate marketing tasks by arranging individually automated marketing tasks into a series of ordered steps that make your email marketing campaigns more effective.
-Well-done workflow automations can help you save time, avoid mistakes, and move potential customers down the marketing funnel faster.
+Marketing automation workflows help you automate marketing tasks by arranging individually automated marketing tasks into a series of ordered steps; making your email marketing campaigns more effective.
+Well-executed workflow automations can save you time, avoid mistakes, and move potential customers down the marketing funnel faster.

 If someone subscribes to your newsletter, your workflow automation software adds them to your email list and sends them a welcome email.